Latino Representation in Jumanji: Why 'The Next Level' is the bonus track we need

 In other words, by choosing the physical characteristics of a video game's avatar, we not only tend to make it look more like us but at the same time, the player adopts certain attitudes and behaviors of his character within the game.

 Would you like to be taller or more muscular?
-Perhaps a strong +1000 Latina heroine who uses her powers to save humanity?
-According to researchers in the field of video games, players are not like gods, who make men in their image and likeness but improve them, producing a kind of compensatory effect of their shortcomings in real life.
+Perhaps a strong Latina heroine who uses her powers to save humanity?
+According to researchers in the field of video games, players are not like gods, make men in their image and likeness but improve them.
+The process produces a kind of compensatory effect on their shortcomings in real life.

-This, which may seem frustrating, shapes our own behaviors not only within the game but in its life, due to the impact that our own self-perception has on our psyche.
-The best example would be that of a person who has had a mediocre experience at a party, but the next day, when she looks at the photos on Facebook, she sees herself smiling, and her perception changes, to the point, that she thinks it has been a "big party".
+This, which may seem frustrating, shapes our own behaviors not only within the game but in life, because of the impact our own self-perception has on our psyche.
+The best example is of a person who had a mediocre experience at a party.
+The next day, they look at the photos on Facebook and see themselves smiling while in attendance.
+The perception of the party changes from it being "mediocre" to "big" or "fun" based on the photos they saw.

 Characters like Isabela Keyes, from Dead Rising, show the video game industry's efforts to be inclusive.

-In the case of video games, it's our avatar who gives us that feeling, so the more inclusive the characters I can choose and the more comfortable I feel with them, the better the effect it will have on my emotional state and the better the fusion between character and person.
-A symbiosis that is already being implemented in therapy, with video games in which patients with stage fright or social phobia are exposed to situations that terrify them in a controlled way and learn, when they see how their avatar does it, to overcome pitfalls.
+In the case of video games, it's our avatar who gives us that feeling.
+So, the more inclusive the characters one chooses and the more comfortable they with them, the better effect it will have on one's emotional state and the better the player is able to fuse with the character.
+It's a symbiosis that is already being implemented in therapy with video games, in which patients with stage fright or social phobias are exposed to situations that terrify them in a controlled way for them to learn.
+When they see how their avatar overcomes the pitfalls, they can as well..

-Although still, 80% of the protagonists of video games are white males, the industry is working to make the avatars increasingly real, that is, diverse.
+Still, 80% of the protagonists in video games are white males, but the industry is working to make the avatars increasingly real, or diverse.

-Latinas, in this case, and not only through the film Dania Ramirez, but we also have some heroic ambassadors:
+Latinas, as in the case of Jumanji's Dania Ramírez, are still few, but growing.
+Some other examples in video games include:

 Please tell us what you think about this story